Hybrasil. The much-loved Dublin producer emerges from the underground.

 Shortly after moving to Berlin in 2018, he was welcomed into the Rekids family by Radio Slave, debuting on the label with the ‘Afra EP’ in May 2019, which was duly picked up by a number of key players in the techno scene.
 Since then he’s been working with Radio Slave in the studio, as a technical consultant for the SRVD Live show and earning mixing credits on Rekids.

-The outcome of Hybrasil’s short time in Berlin, is the release of his debut album ‘Embers’ on Rekids, due for release on November 15th.
+The outcome of Hybrasil’s short time in Berlin, is the release of his debut album ‘Embers’ OUT now on Rekids

 As Hybrasil’s career trajectory steepens… the way through the woods widens… the hard work is paying off.